-The Seminars for Freshmen are taught by Suffolk’s top scholars and teachers who design SF courses based on their research interests and creative pedagogical impulses.
+The First-Year Seminars are taught by Suffolk’s top scholars and teachers who design FYS courses based on their research interests and creative pedagogical impulses.
 Seminars are small (19 students or fewer) so students get to know their professor and classmates well.
-As academic mentors, SF faculty help students navigate the intellectual, social, and cultural life of the college as well as the greater Boston area.
+As academic mentors, FYS faculty help students navigate the intellectual, social, and cultural life of the college as well as the greater Boston area.
 Seminars incorporate field trips, guest lectures and workshops, visits to museums, historic places, theatre performances, and various cultural events.

 Amy Monticello is an Assistant Professor of English and Creative Writing, and the author of two essay collections, Close Quarters (Sweet Publications, 2012) and How to Euthanize a Horse (Arcadia, 2018).
 She holds an MFA from The Ohio State University, and a BA from Ithaca College.
 Amy’s teaching and scholarly interests include creative nonfiction, forms of the essay, literary citizenship, first-year writing, and narrative theory.
 In 2013, she won the S.I.
 Newhouse School Prize in Nonfiction, and her writing has been listed as notable in Best American Essays.